pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       in all namespaces of the server.

       -s, --sort                      Sort by instance count.
 Otherwise sorted by class name.
+      --ignore-class CLASSNAME        Class names of classes to be ignored (not counted).
+Allows counting instances in servers where instance retrieval may cause a CIMError or Error exceptionon some classes.
+CIN errors on particular classes are ignored.
+Error exceptions cause scan to stop and remaining classes status shown as 'not scanned'.
+Multiple class names are allowed (one per option or comma-separated).

       --association / --no-association
                                       Filter the returned classes to return only indication classes (--association) or classes that are not associations(--no-association).
 If the option is not defined no